Jacoby & Meyers, LLP

-Edison Personal Injury Lawyer
+Edison Personal Injury Attorney

 When one person commits a wrongful act that causes physical and emotional harm to another person, New Jersey law permits the person harmed to take legal action against the wrongdoer seeking money damages.
 Lawyers call these sorts of wrongful acts “torts,” but whatever word you use to describe them, they should not happen and victims of them deserve compensation.